HairyFotr/linter/README.md

 * Add more tests, report false positives
 * Pick and choose which warnings you want
 * Choose whether they should be warnings or errors
-* Improve testing by adding larger samples
+* Improve testing (larger samples, generated tests, ...)

 ### Ideas for new warnings

-Feel free to implement these, or add your own ideas.
+Feel free to add your own ideas, or implement these.
 Pull requests welcome!

 * Require explicit `override` whenever a method is being overridden
 * Expressions spanning multiple lines should be enclosed in parentheses
 * Traversable#head, Traversable#last, Traversable#maxBy
 * Warn on shadowing variables, especially those of the same type (`var a = 4; { val a = 5 }`)
-* Warn on inexhaustive pattern matching
+* Warn on inexhaustive pattern matching or unreachable cases
 * Boolean function parameters should be named (`func("arg1", force = true)`)
 * Detect vars, that could easily be vals (done in scala 2.11 -Xlint)